mmsg-warwick/zero-dimension-comparison-SEI/README.md

 <!-- prettier-ignore-end -->

-The project compares different common zero-dimensional models (limited mechanisms) for solid electrolyte interphase (SEI) growth in lithium-ion batteries, focusing on the formation cycle and early cycles, using PyBaMM.
+The project compares different common zero-dimensional models (limited mechanisms) for solid electrolyte interphase (SEI) growth in lithium-ion batteries, focusing on the formation cycle and early cycles, using PyBaMM. es on features not yet available in the latest PyBaMM release.
+Users should reinstall PyBaMM from the branch [kawaMANMI:i3769_Kolzenberg2020](https://github.com/kawaMANMI/PyBaMM/tree/i3769_Kolzenberg2020) after following the steps below.
 It accompanies the article
 > K. Manmi, M. Tuchel, E. Kendrick, F. Brosa Planella, [A Comparison of Standard SEI Growth Models in the Context of Battery Formation](https://doi.org/10.1149/1945-7111/ad8548), J. Electrochem.
 Soc., Accepted (2024).